njukenanli/DataBase-Project-Auction-Website/Readme.md

 The main languages involved are **PHP, SQL, CSS/HTML/JS**.

 ## Video Demo ##
-Display video will be coming soon...
+Display Video of our Program : https://youtu.be/lRaR3d5fOsc

 ## Core Functionality of this Program ##
 √ 1.
 Users can register with the system and create accounts.
 Users have roles of seller or buyer with different privileges.